Image restoration using sparse approximations of spatially varying blur operators in the wavelet domain: Theoretical motivations

 with $C_M$ a constant depending on $M$ and the wavelets, $\textrm{dist}(I_{j,m}, I_{k,n})$ denotes the distance between the two supports of the wavelets $\psi_{j,m}$ and $\psi_{k,n}$.

 Moreover, if the kernel $K$ is compactly supported, then for sufficiently large $\abs{m-n}$,

 \end{thm}

 This results ensures that the coefficients away from the diagonal fastly decay to zero.
-A more precise analysis shows that $\mathcal{O}\left(d N^d \log(N)\right)$ non zero coefficients allow to approximate $H$ with an arbitrary precision \cite{BCR}.
+A more precise analysis shows that $\Theta$ contains only $\mathcal{O}\left(N\epsilon^{-1/(M+1)}\right)$ above $\epsilon$ \cite{BCR, meyer1992wavelets}.
 Figure \ref{fig:logTheta} shows the matrix $\Theta$ associated to a typical spatially varying blur operator in log scale.
 It is readily seen that the decrease of the coefficients away from the diagonal is extremely fast.

 In the next section, we reconstruct degraded images from the knowledge of various thresholded $\Theta$ matrices.